HomelessGodYato/Recipe_site/README.md

 # Desription

 This is university project for Software Engineering and Data Bases classes.
-All user featurs was implemented by me:
+All user features was implemented by me:
 1. Login.
 2. Registration.
 3. Confirmation email.